Photo: Getty Images

 William went on to say his children already have a lot of pressure on their shoulders, and his one concern – if one of them ever came out – would be that it would just increase the amount they have to deal with every day.
 He said he and Duchess Kate have always tried to maintain open communication with their kids and let them know they can talk to them about anything.

-What Prince William and Kate are really like as parents“In order to help understand it, you’ve got to talk a lot about stuff and make sure how to support each other and how to go through the process,” he said.
+“In order to help understand it, you’ve got to talk a lot about stuff and make sure how to support each other and how to go through the process,” he said.
 “It worries me, not because of them being gay – it worries me as to how everyone else will react and perceive it and then the pressure is then on them.”

 William also went on to say he was “appalled” to hear about the attack on Melania Geymonat and her partner, Chris, on a London bus earlier this month.
 The two were physically assaulted and robbed after a group of men harassed them.